eleanorfrajka/ifmeo/content/documents/student-advisor.md

 7. By the end of the project (or continuously, via e.g., GitHub), make available to the Advisor all original research materials (data files, dissertation files, figures and analysis scripts) where appropriate;

+##  Advisor's responsibility

-##  It is the Advisor’s responsibility to
+It is the advisor’s responsibility to

 1. Facilitate the Student’s intellectual growth and contribution to a field of knowledge; assist the Student in developing their research interests and help them modify the program when unforeseen problems arise;